Hydrogen Peroxide Well Water Systems

-Best of all, no retention tank is typically needed when using hydrogen peroxide for odor removal; once the oxidized particles settle out of the water, they can be filtered out with a catalytic carbon backwashing filtration system.The peroxide pump can be controlled automatically by wiring it to pressure switch.
+Best of all, no retention tank is typically needed when using hydrogen peroxide for odor removal.The peroxide pump can be controlled automatically by wiring it to a pressure switch.
 It will then turn on and off with the pressure switch.
-You can also use a pre-wired flow switch so when there is flow of water the peroxide pump is activated.
+You can also use a pre-wired flow switch so that when there is flow of water the peroxide pump is activated.

-When using either the flow switch or direct wiring to the pressure switch, install the injection check valve before pressure tank for consistent dosing.
-If you want to install injection check valve after tank, use the proportional peroxide injection with flow sensor so peroxide dose is controlled by flow of water.
+When using either the flow switch or direct wiring to the pressure switch, install the injection check valve before the pressure tank for consistent dosing.
+If you want to install an injection check valve after the tank, use the proportional peroxide injection with a flow sensor so the peroxide dose is controlled by the flow of water.

 Why is Catalytic Activated Carbon Often Used After Hydrogen Peroxide Injection System?

 Catalytic Carbon Backwash Filters are ideal for use with hydrogen peroxide treatment systems.